harmony-one/x/progress/nagesh-mishra.md

-2023-10-20 Thu: I implemented a fresh design for the button screen, featuring buttons for pause, reset, speak, cut, hide, and repeat.
+2023-10-20 Fri: I implemented a fresh design for the button screen, featuring buttons for pause, reset, speak, cut, hide, and repeat.
 I also focused on refining their respective action functionalities.
 However, the reset action is encountering certain issues that require further attention.
 I addressed the font-related problem occurring in portrait mode and applied the necessary fixes.
 Subsequently, I have deployed the most recent changes to TestFlight for evaluation.

 2023-10-19 Thu: Implemented buttons on a new screen for pause, reset, speak, cut, hide, and repeat, and currently working on their action functionalities.